BrightspaceUI/core/mixins/visibility-mixin.md

 customElements.define('my-component', MyComponent);
 ```

-To show the component with the transition, append it to the DOM with the attribute `animate='show'`.
+To show the component with the transition, render it with the attribute `animate='show'`.
 The opacity & transform are animated to the component's values at the time in which `animate` is first updated.
 To hide the component, apply the attribute `animate='hide'`.
 Alternatively, to remove the component, apply the attribute `animate='remove'`.
 Once the component is hidden (but not removed), show the component again by re-applying the attribute `animate='show'`.